Cray-HPE/docs-csm/operations/multi-tenancy/TenantAdminConfig.md

 ## Tenant-specific Keycloak groups

-When a tenant is created, TAPMS will create a Keycloak group specific for that tenant.
+When a tenant is created, TAPMS will create a Keycloak group specifically for that tenant.
 In the below example, `vcluster-blue` is the name of the tenant, and TAPMS has created a group with the name `vcluster-blue-tenant-admin`.

 > **NOTE** Logging into the Keycloak UI may not automatically display the realm in which the tenant groups are created.